Birth Of Thomas Moran

 During his 40 days in the Yellowstone area, Moran sketched more than 30 different sites and kept a detailed diary of the expedition’s daily activities.
 In awe of the unfamiliar landscapes, Moran confessed that the “beautiful tints were beyond the reach of human art.”
 He would illustrate the then-unknown wonders of the vast Western Territory.

 Upon his return east, Moran took to a large canvas to convey the grandeur of Yellowstone from memory.
 The result, Grand Canyon of the Yellowstone, was a panoramic masterpiece measuring seven-by-twelve-feet, which Congress promptly purchased for $10,000.
-Moran’s depictions of the area influenced the establishment of the 3,500-square-mile area as the nation’s first National Park.
+Moran’s depictions of the area influenced the establishment of the 3,500-square-mile area as the nation’s first National Park in 1872.

 Subsequent expeditions west began Moran’s particular interest in the Grand Canyon.
 It became his greatest source of inspiration.
 Over the last 25 years of his life, Moran would travel to the canyon almost annually, producing hundreds of works in all.

 Known as the “landscape artist of the American West,” Moran’s portrayals of the Western United States were instrumental in promoting commerce and expansion westward in the latter part of the 19th century.
 He died on August 25, 1926, in Santa Barbara, California.

 Moran’s home in East Hampton, New York was made a National Historic Landmark.
 Moran Point at the Grand Canyon and Mount Moran in the Grand Teton National Park were named in his honor.